abelhabte/prompt-pile/readme.md

 If you want to run the extension locally:
 1. Clone the Repository: `git clone https://github.com/abelhabte/prompt-pile.git`
 2. Open Extension Management:
-    * Chrome: Navigate to chrome://extensions/.
+    * Chrome: Navigate to `chrome://extensions/` and turn on Developer mode.
-    * Firefox: Navigate to about:debugging#/runtime/this-firefox.
+    * Firefox: Navigate to `about:debugging#/runtime/this-firefox`.
-3. Enable Developer Mode: Toggle the Developer mode switch in the top right corner.
-4. Load the Extension:
+3. Load the Extension:
     * Chrome: Click Load unpacked and select the project folder.
     * Firefox: Click Load Temporary Add-on and select the manifest.json file.